Creative Writing Scholarships

 - Apply to Belhaven so that we can begin the process for you to be accepted to the University.

 - Submit/report your high school GPA and either your ACT or SAT test scores.
-Based on your interest in creative writing, we will offer you a creative writing scholarship that recognizes your academic achievement.
+Based on your interest in creative writing, we will offer you an academic scholarship that recognizes your academic achievement.

 - Make plans to come to campus to have your portfolio reviewed with one of our creative writing professors.
 Your portfolio will be taken into consideration as we complete your final scholarship award package.